 In our case, we have previously set the label

-our web servers.
-Using this label we can now create a rule and set the Conditions to this label:
+Using this label we can now create a rule and set the Conditions to reference this label:

-After you have activated the rule you have just created, search in the Quicksearch
+After you have activated the rule you have just created, search in the Monitor menu

 for the service name

 set on four hosts.
-In the Status Details you can then actually see that several
+With the Summary you can then actually see that several

 websites were checked, because the expiration dates of their certificates are slightly

 Important: Note that for active checks, not only the first rule to which the conditions apply is evaluated, but rather all rules for which the conditions for a host apply!
 Only in this way is it possible to set up multiple services on one host.

 2.3.
 Integrating other Nagios-compatible plug-ins